 The STA Certificate in Teaching Swimming builds upon a learner's skills and knowledge from the STA Award in Teaching Swimming qualification which focused on non-swimmer, beginner and improver participants.
-The STA Certificate in Teaching Swimming covers advanced participants and advanced swimming skills and is tutor assessed through the completion of schemes of work, lesson plans, lesson evaluation forms and practical teaching.

-In addition to this there is a final end course theory multiple-choice question assessment paper and an external assessment of practical teaching.
+The STA Certificate in Teaching Swimming covers advanced participants and advanced swimming skills and is tutor assessed through the completion of worksheets, schemes of work, lesson plans, lesson evaluation forms and practical teaching.
+In addition to this, there is an external assessment of a 30-minute practical lesson on the final day of the course.